zenmonkeykstop/qubes-doc.rtd/user/templates/templates.rst

 If the uninstallation command doesn’t work, pay close attention to any error message: it may tell you what qube is using the template, or if the template is default.
-In other cases, please see `VM Troubleshooting </doc/vm-troubleshooting/>`__.
+In other cases, please see :doc:`VM Troubleshooting </user/troubleshooting/vm-troubleshooting>`.

 If the Applications Menu entry doesn’t go away after you uninstall a template, execute the following type of command in dom0: